MatousAc/acHybl/resources.md

 ### insightful
+* **No Longer Strangers**
+	Gregory Coles | ★★★✭☆
+	*About*: Belonging.
+Coles explains that similarity does not produce the best type of belonging and marriage is not the solution to loneliness.
+He tells of his journey to find belonging as a celibate gay man in a marriage-obsessed church culture.
+	*Theological Perspective*: Being gay is not sinful within itself.
+As a gay person I feel called to lifelong celibacy which entails being joined to Jesus in the present.
+	*My Opinion*: Overall, I thought this was a pretty nice book.
+It focused a on Greg's personal life and feelings, so it's a little off-topic compared to most of the other books in this list.
 * **Homosexuality and the Christian**
   	Mark A Yarhouse | ★★✭☆☆
 	*About*: What are the different aspects and expressions of one's same-sex-attractedness?
 This book suggests a framework and gives advice to individuals in all types of situations surrounding the queer community.
 From mixed-orientation marriage, to healthy responses to young or adult children coming out, Yarhouse attempts to give solid advice based on experience and research.